Answered By: Gorgas Information Services Last Updated: May 09, 2019 Views: 1945

 - You can also use the Libraries' Classic Catalog to search for microforms.
 Select Advanced Search, then enter a search term (keyword, title, author, etc.), in the first box.
 Enter [microform] in the second box, then select Search.

 Microforms are for in-library use only and may not be checked out.
-In Gorgas Library, microform readers/printers and instructions for their use are available near the microfilm cabinets on the 2nd floor.
+In Gorgas Library, microform readers/printers and instructions for their use are available in room 310, where the microfilm cabinets are also located during the Gorgas renovation.

 Please let us know if you need help locating microforms or using the readers.